alexzoid-eth/gho-competition/certora/PROPERTIES.md

   - A facilitator with a positive bucket level exists in the `_facilitators` mapping
 - `level_leq_capacity`
   - Bucket level <= bucket capacity unless `setFacilitatorBucketCapacity()` lowered it

+---

+- `facilitatorShouldNotAddedTwice`
+  - Couln't add the same (with the same label) facilitator twice
+- `facilitatorAddedWithEmptyLabelShouldRevert`
+  - Couln't add facilitator with empty label
+- `removeFacilitatorShouldEmptyLabel`
+  - Facilitator's label empty after been removed

 ## State Transitions